 Designing for Science Tourism

-This reading list is adapted from the thesis studio, “The New Grand Tour,” for second-year Master’s students at Taubman College, University of Michigan.
+This reading list is adapted from the thesis studio, “The New Grand Tour,” that I co-taught with Sandra Manninger for second-year Master’s students at Taubman College, University of Michigan.
 Students were asked to plan a visitor center for the European Organization for Nuclear Research, known by its French acronym CERN, in Switzerland, as part of its major expansion and renovation.

 The studio explored the challenge of combining the site of the most advanced scientific research on the composition of matter with a tourist destination.
 The students were encouraged to engage with the nature of the research taking place at CERN, and the implications of the organization’s work to better understand space and matter for the practice of architecture.
 The scale of the project presented many opportunities and challenges.
 The next phase in the development at CERN is the extension of the currently operating Large Hadron Collider (LHC), by the new Future Circular Collider (FCC).
 The new collider will have a circumference of around 90 to 100 kilometers, cut into the rock of the Alps around Geneva at a depth of around 300m, and includes several large scale caverns for the individual experiments.
 For comparison, the LHC – the largest machine ever built by humankind – has a circumference of 27 kilometers.
 The students were tasked with thinking of the visitor center as be more than just an exhibit space and a gift shop, and engaging with the full scale of the campus and its uses.